c-wilson/insight_de_challenge/README.md

 incoming transactions and would write them to an open file.

 Robust implementations that are much better than this are available off the shelf using a SQL/NoSQL database servers.

-## Exception handling
-Losing a transaction is really not the end of the world.
-* If we lose a lines that are for open sessions, the some of the sessions might expire sooner than they should.
-* If we lose lines that open sessions, we will either 1) lose sessions entirely, or 2) underestimate the session length because we will open the session in the next transaction.